-In the event of a trial participant, becoming pregnant on trial the site must notify NCTU, the Chief Investigator and the sponsor representative within 24 hours of becoming aware of the pregnancy.
-If a patient becomes pregnant, the pregnancy must be reported as per the trial specific guidance document for pregnancy reporting and followed up until completion of pregnancy.
-Site must approach the trial participant or the partner of a trial participant to obtain consent to follow the pregnancy to completion.
+In the event of any trial participant, or the partner of a medical management arm participant, becoming pregnant on trial the site must notify NCTU, the Chief Investigator and the sponsor representative within 24 hours of becoming aware of the pregnancy.
+If a pregnancy occurs during the trial either in a female subject or the female partner of a male subject, the pregnancy must be reported as per the trial specific guidance document for pregnancy reporting and followed up until completion of pregnancy.
+Site must approach the trial participant or the partner of a medical management arm trial participant to obtain consent to follow the pregnancy to completion.